What Happens to Your Driver’s License After a DWI in New Mexico? Here’s What You Need to Know

 Judge said it would be dismissed later?

 A DWI conviction stays on your MVD record even if the court defers and later dismisses the case.
 Once you plead guilty or are found guilty, it’s on your record.
+This includes convictions in all states and reservation courts if they report to the national registry.

 Need to fix an error on your record?